HTTP-APIs/http-apis.github.io/Index.md

 Hydra is currently a draft created by [**World Wide Web Consortium's Hydra Community Group**](https://www.w3.org/community/hydra/).
 Official documentation available [here](http://hydra-cg.com) and development is open [here](https://github.com/HydraCG).

+**Hydra Ecosystem** promotes and facilitates the adoption of Hydra.

 For a general introduction you may want to follow the index:

 * **Introduction**